Can Statutory Rape Charges Be Dropped? (PC 261.5)

 It is possible to get statutory rape charges dropped, but it will not be up to the alleged victim to decide whether to drop charges.

-Under California Penal Code Section 261.5, you could be convicted of statutory rape if you engaged in sexual intercourse with a person under the age of 18.
+Under California Penal Code Section 261.5, you could be convicted of statutory rape if you engaged in sexual intercourse with a person under 18.

-Statutory rape is a “wobbler” offense, which means it could be charged as a misdemeanor or a felony depending upon the circumstances of your particular case.
-If you are convicted of misdemeanor statutory rape, you face up to 364 days in jail and fines of up to $1,000.
-Felony statutory rape carries up to four years in county jail and fines of up to $10,000.
+Statutory rape is known as a “wobbler” offense, which means it could be charged as a misdemeanor or a felony, depending upon the circumstances of your particular case.

 Can Statutory Rape Charges Be Dropped?

-When you accuse someone of statutory rape, you will likely report the details of the incident to the police.
-Once you have provided statements to the police, you cannot simply go back and get the charges dropped.
-You may be able to recant your statements, but you risk facing charges for lying to the police if you do so and there is no guarantee that the statutory rape charges will be dropped as a result of your recantation.
+When someone accuses another individual of statutory rape, they report the details of the incident to the police.
+Once an alleged victim has provided statements to the police, they cannot simply go back and get the charges dropped.

-After you have accused someone of statutory rape, the police will create a report and forward it to the district attorney’s office.
-The district attorney is the one who ultimately decides whether charges are formally filed.
-Recanting your prior statement may help convince the district attorney not to file charges, but charges are rarely dropped at the request of the alleged victim.
+Once a victim has accused someone of statutory rape, the police will create a report and forward it to the district attorney’s office.
+The district attorney is the one who ultimately decides whether charges should be filed formally.
+When a victim recants their prior statement, they may be able to convince the district attorney not to file charges, but charges are rarely dropped at the alleged victim’s request.

 Beating Statutory Rape Charges

-If statutory rape charges are filed, the accuser may choose to provide a statement to the alleged offender’s criminal defense attorney to help get the charges dropped.
-An experienced statutory rape lawyer may be able to use several legal defenses to help you beat statutory rape charges, including:
+If statutory rape charges are filed, the accuser may provide a statement to the alleged offender’s criminal defense attorney to help get the charges dropped.
+An experienced statutory rape lawyer may be able to use several legal defenses to help you get out of statutory rape charges, including:

-You never engaged in sexual intercourse with the alleged victim
+- Arguing that you never engaged in sexual intercourse with the alleged victim;

-You held a good faith belief that the alleged victim was 18 years of age or older, or
+- Claiming that you held a good faith belief that the alleged victim was 18 years of age or older; or

 A statutory rape conviction carries severe criminal consequences, including jail time and expensive fines.
-You should speak to an experienced criminal defense attorney immediately if you or someone you love has been accused of this serious crime.
+If you want to know how to get out of statutory rape charges, speak to an experienced criminal defense attorney immediately.